gidpfeffer/UIUC-Cloud-Computing/Part1/week2/notes.md

 The first half of propogation still takes O(log(n)) though the second half takes O(log(log(n))).
 It infects at a very rapid rate once half of thepopulation is infected (is intuitive why).

+### Topology Aware Gossiping

+Gossips inside its own subnet with much higher probability than it would gossip outside of it's subnet.

 ## Membership

 ## Grids